-I am currently working on the SMITE project, as part of DARPA's Scalable Network Monitoring program.
-SMITE aims at performing intrusion detection on ultra high speed network traffic (up to 100 Gbps).
+The SMITE project, completed in 2011, was part of DARPA's Scalable Network Monitoring program.
+SMITE aimed to perform intrusion detection on ultra high speed network traffic (up to 100 Gbps).

-My particular role in the project is to work on what is called intrusion detection system (IDS) "correlation" (correlation is actually a misleading term, what is really meant here is "fusion.")
+My particular role in the project was to work on what is called intrusion detection system (IDS) "correlation" (correlation is actually a misleading term, what is really meant here is "fusion.")

-This project continues work on techniques that were first developed in the ARGUS/Scyllarus project.
+This project continued work on techniques that were first developed in the ARGUS/Scyllarus project.

 Papers from SMITE: